mytemporalaccount/Aligner/README.md

 gating factor.
 In practice, we find that N = 1 often already suffices to generate answers of similar quality level as that of LoRA or LLaMA-Adapter.

+*People might thought of prompt-tuning method (injecting a learnable token in the input) that could also take as few as 1 token.
+We found that it does not generate any meaningful words when we tune it on Alpaca*.

 ## Parameter Size Comparisons

 The number of parameters needed for each method and the number of PEFT modules that can fit into a 24GB GPU